cs1302uga/cs1302-ce24/README.md

 ![CP3.1](https://img.shields.io/badge/Finished%20Checkpoint-3%2E1-success?style=for-the-badge)

-1. The `downUp` method that we provided is interesting because each call to `fibonacci` performs a `println` before and after its recursive call (i.e., in its recursive case).
+1. The `downUp` method that we provided is interesting because each call to `downUp` performs a `println` before and after its recursive call (i.e., in its recursive case).
    Add the following multi-line comment to the end of `DownUp.java`, then use it to fill in answers for the questions below.